georgekomen/ski_free_game/README.md

         }
     ```
 2.)
 Wrote unit tests to make sure the following conditions are satisfied by the new function:
-          - skier should move left down if turned left while moving down
+          - skier should move left down if turned left while moving down.
-          - skier should move left if turned left while moving left down
+          - skier should move left if turned left while moving left down.
-          - skier should wake up facing left and move if turned left when crashed
+          - skier should wake up facing left and move if turned left when crashed.
-    * Same conditions apply when turning skier right after a crash
+    * Same conditions apply when turning skier right after a crash.

+3.)
+Added jumping feature under the following conditions:
+          - skier should always automatically jump over jumping rumps.
+          - skier can jump over rocks by pressing `SHIFT KEY` just before colliding with the rock.
+          - skier can never jump over tress even by pressing `SHIFT KEY`.
+     * Unit tests to assert this conditions included